system76/docs/content/bluetooth.md

 ## Desktop computer power reset

-This solution is not applicable to laptops and in some cases can be resolved via these steps.
+Bluetooth issues on desktop computers can sometimes be fixed by powering off the machine and fully draining power from the capacitors.
+This method is not applicable to laptop computers since they have a built-in main battery.

 - Shut down the computer.
 - Unplug the computer.